ECommerce TrendsFor 2021

 For many companies eCommerce has become a critical part of their business growth strategy and this trend will continue into 2021 and beyond.
-In a year where we’ve had to keep physically distant, businesses who once only served customers in person, such as retail outlets, professional services and other service providers are now looking to the eCommerce space to thrive.
+In a year where we’ve had to keep physically distant, businesses who once only served customers in-person, such as retail outlets, professional services and other service providers are now looking to the eCommerce space to thrive.
 Expand your business with a strong eCommerce growth strategy.
-Maximize these key eCommerce trends for 2021.
+Maximize these key eCommerce trends.

 The Social eCommerce Explosion

 Online marketplaces are quickly becoming the more popular way to buy products and services. eCommerce trends in 2021 show that for the first time ever, grocery retailers like Target were listed in the top 10 according to an eMarketer rating of eCommerce retailers.
 Traditional retailers are no longer trailing behind in the digital space and are turning to social media and eCommerce to connect with their customers.
 Brands are growing more accustomed to executing integrated marketing strategies using social media, SEO-optimized content and PPC Campaigns as a way to build brands and grow market share.

 Businesses that can turn their process online will do so, and in-person contact will be limited for the foreseeable future.
 Providing a good/great customer experience will be the main theme along with quality products, and automated, fast free shipping.
 With social platforms such as Instagram and Facebook already using in-App purchasing tools, brands will benefit from shorter buying cycles and quicker lead conversions.

 Brands Need to Build Trust